Skip to content

 5. When as any is acceptable

 Every as any outside **/*.spec.ts requires a one-line comment naming the library and the quirk.
-The reviewer's job is to ask "can this be a typed shim?" before approving.
+The reviewer's job is to ask "can this be a typed shim?" before approving — as the JWT case shows, the answer is usually yes.

 Never valid targets for as any: - Business data flowing through services (DTOs, entities, query results) - Permission / scope structures - Anything inside controllers - Mocked Prisma surfaces in non-spec code